cekit/cekit/docs/configuration.rst

 ``urls``
 """""""""

-The ``urls`` setting in the ``reposository`` section can be used to define YUM/DNF repository files that should be added to image at build time.
+The ``urls`` setting in the ``repository`` section can be used to define YUM/DNF repository files that should be added to the image at build time.

 In case you have YUM/DNF repo files that you want to put to the ``/etc/yum.repos.d`` directory to enable additional repositories Concreate can handle it for you automatically.